hthreads/hthreads.github.io/classes/embedded-systems/labs/lab5/index.md

 > You can refer to Dr. Andrews' slides from lecture if you have conceptual misunderstandings.

 ## Lab Directions

+{: .new}
+> Code examples for this lab have been updated - 09/26/2024

 For this lab, you will explore the use of software interrupts and timer interrupts in example programs, and then you will modify the design of the Fayetteville bike crossing signal to rely on interrupts rather than polling to see if the timer has completed.